rb-builder/rishabh.github.io/_posts/distributed-systems/2025-05-02-the-byzantine-generals-problem.md

 The fact that a payment is something that can be rolled back (unlike an army being defeated) makes the problem solvable.

 ## The Byzantine Generals Problem
+### Situation
 The Byzantine generals problem is similar to two generals problem.
-In this case, there are three or more armies trying to capture the city.
-Messages between the armies will be communicated by messengers.
-In this case the assumption is message is always delivered.
+In this case, there are three or more armies trying to capture the city, messages are always delivered but there can be a traitor sending wrong messages.
-The problem here is the messages can be manipulated by the traitor general.

-In the research paper by lamport they used commander, and lieutenants to describe the problem.
-So we will use the same to describe the situation:
+### Participants:
+1. n generals (nodes/processes)
+2. One commander (source node)
+3. n-1 lieutenant generals (receiving nodes)

+### Node (Process) Model
+In this thought experiment, Nodes can be either:
+A1.
+Loyal (follows protocol)
+A2.
+Traitors (Byzantine faulty)

+### Communication Model
+The generals of two armies can communicate using messages.
+Assumptions are:
+A3.
+Message can be oral (forgeable) or signed (unforgeable signatures).
+A4.
+Messages cannot be lost/delayed.

+### Timing Model
+A5.
+Messages are synchronous with fixed bound on message delivery time.

 ![ The Byzantine generals problem](/assets/distributed%20system/consensus/Distributed%20Consensus-The%20Byzantine%20Generals%20Problem.drawio.png)

 ### **Thought Experiment**

-The generals must have an algorithm to guarantee that :
+We need to find an algorithm for the generals to guarantee that :
 **A. All loyal generals decide upon the same plan of action.**
 **B. A small number of traitors cannot cause the loyal generals to adopt a bad plan.**

 and more formally defining Byzantine Generals Problem.
 A commanding general must send an order to his n - 1 lieutenant generals such that -
 IC1.
 All loyal lieutenants obey the same order.
 IC2.
 If the commanding general is loyal, then every loyal lieutenant obeys the order he sends.

 **Impossibility Results**
-Lamport showed that if we use oral messages, no solution will work unless more than two-thirds of the generals are loyal.
+Lamport showed that if we use oral messages (can be forged), no solution will work unless more than two-thirds of the generals are loyal.
-For a viable solution we will need 3m + 1 generals where m is the number of traitors.
+For a viable solution we will need **3m + 1** generals where m is the number of traitors.

-When we say oral message, we mean the message is not signed by the generals, and sender details cannot be verified .

 ### **A Solution With Oral Messages**
 Each general is supposed to execute some algorithm that involves sending messages to the other generals, and we assume that a loyal general correctly executes his algorithm.
 The definition of an oral message is embodied in the following assumptions which we make for the generals' message system:
-A1.
-Every message that is sent is delivered correctly.
+1. Every message that is sent is delivered correctly.
-A2.
-The receiver of a message knows who sent it.
+2. The receiver of a message knows who sent it.
-A3.
-The absence of a message can be detected.
+3. The absence of a message can be detected.

 **Algorithm**
 To address the Byzantine Generals Problem, Lamport et al. proposed a recursive algorithm called OM(m), which stands for Oral Messages with up to m traitors.
 It is designed to help loyal generals reach agreement even when some of the generals may be lying, silent, or sending inconsistent messages.

-Recap of the setup
+**Recap of the setup**
 1. There is one commander and n - 1 lieutenants.
 2. The total number of generals n must be at least 3m + 1 to tolerate m traitors.
 3. Communication is synchronous and point-to-point; messages can be delayed or corrupted by traitors.